Schmutsi/Network-Operating-System/Network Topology.md

 in it there will be one file : 50.cloud.init.etc place the choosen Ip.
 Server 1 will be 168.192.1.9 and Sever 2 168.192.1.10

+<b><i> write code here

+The markdown and the /24 have a similar use, they serve to detremine the range of ip address with which our own device can comunicate directly. the /24 explainthat 4 bits are used to define that range, as such any ip address that start with 168.192.1. is in the same range as our servers.
+For the markdown, 255 means that every ip address in the range have that same byte, and 0 that it change for each of them. any other number will make the byte more devieded ( like allowing